November 2008 Archives

 "The Court is aware of a body of literature running parallel to anecdotal reports, examining the predictability of punitive awards by conducting numerous "mock juries," where different "jurors" are confronted with the same hypothetical case.
 See, e.g., C. Sunstein, R. Hastie, J. Payne, D. Schkade, W. Viscusi, Punitive Damages: How Juries Decide (2002); Schkade, Sunstein, & Kahneman, Deliberating About Dollars: The Severity Shift, 100 Colum.
 L. Rev. 1139 2000); Hastie, Schkade, & Payne, Juror Judgments in Civil Cases: Effects of Plaintiff's Requests and Plaintiff's Identity in Punitive Damage Awards, 23 Law & Hum.
 Behav.
 445 (1999); Sunstein, Kahneman, & Schkade, Assessing Punitive Damages (with Notes on Cognition and Valuation in Law), 107 Yale L. J. 2071 (1998).
 Because this research was funded in part by Exxon, we decline to rely on it."

 Despite my initial impression, the Exxon case did not resemble the NRDC case in a simple way.
-But the two cases are similar in how predictably the court seems to decide, despite whatever research is out there.
-The footnote is a puzzle, either cover for a decision that was influenced by Exxon's research, or simply acknowledgment that the reader might suspect this.
-But it's hard to ignore the fact that corporations have long worked to eviscerate the ability of the public to impose financial damages because of bad behavior.
-Corporations have also long worked to reduce consideration of the environment when doing business.
-The court seems merely to be codifying these goals.
+But the two cases are similar in how predictably the court seems to decide, despite whatever science research is out there.
+The footnote is a puzzle, and seems politically motivated rather than anything else.
+It's either cover for a court decision that actually was influenced by Exxon's research, or evasive action based on the acknowledgment that the reader might suspect this.

 Obama On Climate Change